 Galvanize needs no introduction.
-Nearly a decade since its establishment, Galvanize has managed to prime itself up as a household name in the coding bootcamp space.
-To date, it has established its roots online and in eight cities in the United States, serving as rigorous training grounds for aspiring data scientists and software engineers.
+Nearly a decade since its establishment, Galvanize has managed to prime itself as a household name in the coding bootcamp space.
+At the time of writing, it has established its roots online and in eight cities in the United States, serving as rigorous training grounds for aspiring data scientists and software engineers.

 Its secret is inherently tied to four factors: a sticky curriculum, a peer-to-peer learning system, innovative instruction, and project-based learning.
 Let’s go over these factors one by one.